jinlow/forust/README.md

 I developed this package for a few reasons, mainly to better understand the XGBoost algorithm, additionally to have a fun project to work on in rust, and because I wanted to be able to experiment with adding new features to the algorithm in a smaller simpler codebase.

+All of the rust code for the package can be found in the [src]("src/") directory, while all of the python wrapper code is in the [py-forust]("py-forust/") directory.

 ## Installation
 The package can be installed directly from [pypi](https://pypi.org/project/forust/).
 ```shell